ceph/ceph/src/rgw/store/dbstore/README.md

 The above configuration brings up RGW server on dbstore and creates testid user to be used for s3 operations.

-By default, dbstore creates .db file named 'default_ns.db' where in the data is stored.
+By default, dbstore creates .db file *'/var/run/ceph/dbstore-default_ns.db'* to store the data.
+This can be configured using below options in ceph.conf

+    [client]
+        dbstore db dir = <path for the directory for storing the db backend store data>
+        dbstore db name prefix = <prefix to the file names created by db backend store>

 ## DBStore Unit Tests